anonymousmuso/Viennese-Trichord/README.md

 The data is comprehensive harmonic analyses in four csv files, with harmony proportions recorded in prime form and transposed normal order.

+The editorial policy explains how encoding was carried out and the number of parts was counted; the linear interval analysis document describes how a contrapuntal reduction was created for each movement.